Global Payroll

 • Additional day for each year over ten (up to 30 days)

-Employers must inform employees of their annual leave entitlements within 30 days of eligibility.
+Employers must inform employees of their annual leave entitlements and track unused annual leave in accordance with the law.

 Rollovers and Payouts: